Fish-MIP/Extract_PICTs/Scripts/04_Biomass_projections_SouthPacific.md

     ## 5 SSP1-2.6  2019             0.630             5.10              13.8
     ## 6 SSP1-2.6  2020             0.637             5.37              14.6

-### Comparing ensemble means to REEFMOD biomass estimates
+#### Comparing FishMIP ensemble estimates to REEFMOD biomass estimates

-This will give us a bias correction for the model ensemble.
+To estimate the bias in FishMIP biomass estimates, we will divide the mean ensemble estimates for the GBR (FishMIP data) by the biomass estimates obtained from equation 2 (`fish_biomass` column in `coral` data frame).

+We will also obtain bias estimates and by dividing FishMIP ensemble values (minimum, mean and maximum) by the median, upper, lower biomass estimates obtained from the REEFMOD data (equations 3 to 5 stored in the `coral` data frame).

 ``` r
 fishmip_biases <- gbr_bio |>